ubuntupunk/gpg-prompt/gpg.md

        appropriate plaintext so they can take action against the offending user.

-       --override-session-key string
+       `--override-session-key string`
-       --override-session-key-fd fd
+       `--override-session-key-fd fd`
        Don't use the public key but the session key  string respective  the session key taken from the first line read from file descriptor fd.
-The  format  of  this string  is the same as the one printed by --show-ses‐ sion-key.
+The  format  of  this string  is the same as the one printed by `--show-ses‐ sion-key`.
 This option is normally not used but  comes handy  in  case someone forces you to reveal the con‐ tent of an encrypted message; using this option you can do this without handing out the secret key.
-Note that using --override-session-key may reveal the ses‐ sion  key  to  all local users via the global process table.
-Often it is useful  to  combine  this  option with --no-keyring.
+Note that using --override-session-key` may reveal the ses‐ sion  key  to  all local users via the global process table.
+Often it is useful  to  combine  this  option with `--no-keyring`.

-       --ask-sig-expire
+       `--ask-sig-expire`
-       --no-ask-sig-expire
+       `--no-ask-sig-expire`
        When  making  a data signature, prompt for an expira‐ tion time.
-If this option is not specified, the expi‐ ration  time  set  via  --default-sig-expire is used.
+If this option is not specified, the expi‐ ration  time  set  via  `--default-sig-expire` is used.
-       --no-ask-sig-expire disables this option.
+       `--no-ask-sig-expire` disables this option.

-       --default-sig-expire
+      ` --default-sig-expire`
        The default expiration time to use for signature ex‐ piration.
-Valid values are "0" for no expiration, a number followed by the letter d (for  days),  w  (for weeks), m (for months), or y (for years) (for example "2m" for two months, or "5y" for five years),  or  an absolute date  in  the  form YYYY-MM-DD.
+Valid values are "`0`" for no expiration, a number followed by the letter d (for  days),  w  (for weeks), m (for months), or y (for years) (for example "`2m`" for two months, or "`5y`" for five years),  or  an absolute date  in  the  form YYYY-MM-DD.
 Defaults to "0".

-       --ask-cert-expire
+       `--ask-cert-expire`
-       --no-ask-cert-expire
+       `--no-ask-cert-expire`
        When making a key signature, prompt for an expiration time.
 If this option is not specified, the expiration time set via --default-cert-expire is used. --no-ask- cert-expire disables this option.

-       --default-cert-expire
+       `--default-cert-expire`
        The  default expiration time to use for key signature expiration.
 Valid values are "0" for no expiration, a  number followed by the letter d (for days), w (for